List of methods

 Get a list of indexes with their associated metadata.

-Delete an index and all its settings, including replicas.
+Delete an index and all its settings, including links to its replicas.

 Make a copy of an index, including its objects, settings, synonyms, and query rules.

 Rename an index.
 Normally used to reindex your data atomically, without any down time.

 Clear the records of an index without affecting its settings.

 Create an index

 All the manage indices methods are asynchronous.
 What you are actually doing when calling these methods is adding a new job to a queue: it is this job, and not the method, that actually performs the desired action.
 In most cases, the job is executed within seconds if not milliseconds.
 But it all depends on what is in the queue: if the queue has many pending tasks, the new job will need to wait its turn.

 To help manage this asynchronicity, each method returns a unique

 task id which you can use with the waitTask method.
 Using the